Obstacles along the Path to Wider DMARC Adoption

 Beginning in the Usenet groups in the 1990s, the term “netizen” began to circulate.
 Michael Hauben coined the term netizen and defines it along these lines:

 These people understand the value of collective work and the communal aspects of public communications.
 These are the people who discuss and debate topics in a constructive manner, who e-mail answers to people and provide help to new-comers, who maintain FAQ files and other public information repositories, who maintain mailing lists, and so on.
 These are people who discuss the nature and role of this new communications medium.

 Email is a unique medium.
 It isn’t really owned by anyone yet is used by most everyone in the developed world.
 It is dependent upon the good-faith, collaborative efforts of many for it to work.
 DMARC and its underlying technologies are also unique; they are open-source protocols that aren’t owned by anyone and increase the reliability of email.

 We all benefit from better email; ultimately, it is in everyone’s best interest (sources, businesses, governments and individuals) to adopt a good netizen attitude toward it.
 Only through cooperation, collaboration and education will the dependability, trustworthiness and longevity of email be ensured.

 dmarcian strives to make email safer by expanding the knowledge and awareness of DMARC.
-If you need assistance with your DMARC project, let us know.
 If you haven’t begun your DMARC project, you can sign up for a no-strings attached, free trial here.